JJ-GRC/pki-portfolio-joia-jackson/labs/week-02/lab-02-hashing-integrity.md

 ## Environment
 Document the environment used to complete the lab.

-- Operating System:
+- Operating System: Windows 11
-- Terminal Used:
+- Terminal Used: Windows Powershell
-- OpenSSL Version (if applicable):
+- OpenSSL Version (if applicable): 3.6.1

 ---